testingisdocumenting/webtau/webtau-docs/znai/matchers/introduction.md

-WebTau provides two methods to assert values: `should` and `waitTo`.
+WebTau provides two ways to assert values: `should` and `waitTo`.
 They work for business logic testing, HTTP, Browser, and other layers.
 Methods accept a matcher as a second parameter:

-WebTau provides console output of all the matches it does, regardless of whether it fails or passes.
+WebTau provides console output for all the matching it does, regardless of whether it fails or passes.

 # Should